 Sometimes a client will want something done faster than you know is possible.
 It’s up to you to try and inform them to your process and the time you would need for their project.
 If they are strict on their timeline and it simply doesn’t align with what you need to complete the project, it’s ok to say no. Let them find a “faster” photographer.
 Your ideal clients will want a project done right, not just fast.

-Not all clients are going to understand everything that goes into photography.
+Not all clients are going to understand the time and expertise that goes into photography.
 If a client comes to you with an unrealistic project, you can try to help them understand your process and what is realistic for what they can afford.
-Some clients only see photographers as service providers.
+Some clients only see photographers as service providers and will expect you to accommodate every request.
 They won’t want to listen to the realities of what their project requires.
-Let them find someone else, because that’s probably what they’re going to do anyway.
-The clients who see photographers as experts will appreciate your insight and will work with you to make sure the project is beneficial for everyone involved.
+While accommodation and collaboration are important in any partnership, there are definitely times when it’s better to say no. The clients who see photographers as experts will appreciate your insight and will work with you, not against you.
 Be an expert for your clients, not a service provider.

 Professionalism is assumed in business, but it isn’t always practiced.
 How do your clients treat you?
 Are they following through on their end of the deal?
 Are they communicating clearly with you?
 Do they pay you on time?
 Are they respectful to your process?
 A client could have the right project, the right budget and the right timeline… but if the client is not good to work with, this is another reason to say no. Your ideal clients will treat you well.